lllllzzzzz/x86-OS/README.md

 x86-OS
 ======

-x86 operating system written in NASM and C
+Homebrew operating system for x86 architecture.
+Bootloader and kernel stub, which run in Real Mode, are written in NASM.
+Protected mode kernel/drivers are coded in C.